If you’ve been in endurance sports for more than five minutes, someone has asked you if you use Strava or TrainingPeaks (or both).

 The good news is that they can both be used on a smartphone, which is nice to see!

-TrainingPeaks Plans
+TrainingPeaks plans

 The TrainingPeaks premium subscription for Athletes includes the following:

-- Detailed workout summaries
+- Detailed workout summaries and syncing to your device

 - Fitness improvement tracking